Refining MMC’s approach to Circular Economy investment

 It’s been more than a year since we launched the Greater London Fund, backed by the Mayor of London, and partly dedicated to supporting the London Circular Economy ecosystem.
 Over the past 12 months, we’ve worked to refine and deepen our approach.
 Below we share our learnings and outline the key themes we are exploring.

-Unlike traditional linear models, which follow the ‘take, make, brake’ approach, in a circular economy:
+Unlike traditional linear models, which follow the ‘take, make, break’ approach, in a circular economy:

 “waste is minimised and the greatest value is obtained from resources for as long as possible.”